Zacaria/apidays-2023/docs/Presentation.md

 So TypeScript came as a superset of javascript.
 Bringing types, checks and better code discoverability. overall better developer experience

-The greed, we can all be guilty of, can even let us build a complete typed sidesystem around our functionalities.
+The problem is that often, projects us build a complete sidesystem of types around the functionalities.

 Costing time and effort just to please the compiler.

 Don't even ask to change a type deeply buried into layer of inheritance or other abstractions.

 Unfortunately, what TS brings fades just after the compilation.